-I am currently a doctoral researcher at the Department of Comparative Thought and Literature at Johns Hopkins University.
-My dissertation project examines how plants grow out of the pages of literature in the 16th-18th centuries in China and looks into how the literary circle leaf their words to story their relationship with the non-human world.
+This project examines how plants grow out of the pages of literature in the 16th-18th centuries in China, focusing on how the literary circle leaf their words to story their relationship with the non-human world.

 Water drips from my nose like tears, pattering down.
 I lower my head and see them clinging, droplet by droplet, to my wool coat.
 Black pepper churns in my stomach.
 The evening glow melts into a cream cake.
 Wearing glasses is incompatible with the mask, turning the autumn trees into Impressionism.